nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-cluster-creation-with-windows-azure-vms.md

    ms.tgt_pltfrm="NA"
    ms.workload="NA"
    ms.date="08/05/2016"
    ms.author="dkshir;chackdan"/>

-# Creare un cluster di Service Fabric autonomo a tre nodi con macchine virtuali di Azure che eseguono Windows Server
+# <a name="create-a-three-node-standalone-service-fabric-cluster-with-azure-virtual-machines-running-windows-server"></a>Create a three node standalone Service Fabric cluster with Azure virtual machines running Windows Server

-Questo articolo descrive come creare un cluster su macchine virtuali (VM) di Windows Azure usando il programma di installazione di Service Fabric autonomo per Windows Server.
-Questo è un caso speciale di [creazione e gestione di un cluster che esegue Windows Server](service-fabric-cluster-creation-for-windows-server.md) in cui le VM sono [VM di Azure che eseguono Windows Server](../virtual-machines/virtual-machines-windows-hero-tutorial.md), tuttavia non si crea [un cluster di Service Fabric di Azure basato su cloud](service-fabric-cluster-creation-via-portal.md).
-La differenza è che il cluster di Service Fabric autonomo creato dai passaggi seguenti è interamente gestito dall'utente, mentre i cluster di Service Fabric di Azure basati su cloud vengono gestiti e aggiornati dal provider di risorse di Service Fabric.
+This article describe how to create a cluster on Windows-based Azure virtual machines (VMs), using the standalone Service Fabric installer for Windows Server.
+This is a special case of [Create and manage a cluster running on Windows Server](service-fabric-cluster-creation-for-windows-server.md) where the VMs are [Azure VMs running Windows Server](../virtual-machines/virtual-machines-windows-hero-tutorial.md), however you are not creating [an Azure cloud-based Service Fabric cluster](service-fabric-cluster-creation-via-portal.md).
+The difference is that the standalone Service Fabric cluster created by the following steps is entirely managed by you, while the Azure cloud-based Service Fabric clusters are managed and upgraded by the Service Fabric resource provider.

-## Passaggi per creare il cluster autonomo
+## <a name="steps-to-create-the-standalone-cluster"></a>Steps to create the standalone cluster

-1. Accedere al portale di Azure e creare una nuova VM Windows Server 2012 R2 Datacenter in un gruppo di risorse.
-Per altre informazioni, leggere l'articolo [Creare una VM Windows nel portale di Azure](../virtual-machines/virtual-machines-windows-hero-tutorial.md).
+1. Sign in to the Azure portal and create a new Windows Server 2012 R2 Datacenter VM in a resource group.
+Read the article [Create a Windows VM in the Azure portal](../virtual-machines/virtual-machines-windows-hero-tutorial.md) for more details.
-2. Aggiungere altre due VM Windows Server 2012 R2 Datacenter allo stesso gruppo di risorse.
-Assicurarsi che ogni VM abbia al momento della creazione lo stesso nome utente e la stessa password di amministratore.
-Al termine della creazione, tutte e tre le VM dovrebbero essere visualizzate nella stessa rete virtuale.
+2. Add a couple more Windows Server 2012 R2 Datacenter VMs to the same resource group.
+Ensure that each of the VMs has the same administrator user name and password when created.
+Once created you should see all three VMs in the same virtual network.
-3. Connettersi a ogni VM e disattivare Windows Firewall con il [dashboard Server locale di Server Manager](https://technet.microsoft.com/library/jj134147.aspx).
-Ciò garantisce la comunicazione del traffico di rete tra le macchine.
-Durante la connessione a ogni macchina, ottenere l'indirizzo IP aprendo un prompt dei comandi e digitando `ipconfig`.
-In alternativa, è possibile visualizzare l'indirizzo IP di ogni macchina selezionando la risorsa rete virtuale del gruppo di risorse nel portale di Azure.
+3. Connect to each of the VMs and turn off the Windows Firewall using the [Server Manager, Local Server dashboard](https://technet.microsoft.com/library/jj134147.aspx).
+This ensures that the network traffic can communicate between the machines.
+While connected to each machine, get the IP address by opening a command prompt and typing `ipconfig`.
+Alternatively you can see the IP address of each machine by selecting the virtual network resource for the resource group in the Azure portal.
-4. Connettersi a una delle VM e verificare di poter effettuare correttamente il ping delle altre due.
+4. Connect to one of the VMs and test that you can ping the other two VMs successfully.
-5. Connettersi a una delle VM, [scaricare il pacchetto Service Fabric autonomo per Windows Server](http://go.microsoft.com/fwlink/?LinkId=730690) in una nuova cartella nella macchina ed estrarre il pacchetto.
+5. Connect to one of the VMs and [download the standalone Service Fabric package for Windows Server](http://go.microsoft.com/fwlink/?LinkId=730690) into a new folder on the machine and extract the package.
-6. Aprire il file *ClusterConfig.Unsecure.MultiMachine.json* nel Blocco note e quindi modificare ogni nodo con i tre indirizzi IP delle macchine.
-Cambiare il nome del cluster nella parte superiore e salvare il file.
-Di seguito è riportato un esempio parziale del manifesto del cluster.
+6. Open the *ClusterConfig.Unsecure.MultiMachine.json* file in Notepad and edit each node with the three IP addresses of the machines.
+Change the cluster name at the top and save the file.
+A partial example of the cluster manifest is shown below.

     ```
     {